zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    :zeek:see:`file_over_new_connection`.

-   :f: The file.
+   :param f: The file.

-   :c: The new connection over which the file is seen being transferred.
+   :param c: The new connection over which the file is seen being transferred.

-   :is_orig: true if the originator of *c* is the one sending the file.
+   :param is_orig: true if the originator of *c* is the one sending the file.

    .. zeek:see:: file_new file_timeout file_gap file_sniff
       file_state_remove